Serbian Holocaust

 I was born on the 6th of May, 1933, on Djurdjevdan.
 My parents had lots of children, me and my five brothers and five sisters, but I remember only the two of my sisters.
 All my father's female children died at a very young age of four or five years.
 One of my sisters died right before the war started, and one was born in 1941, but left for logor in 1942.
 Me and all of my brothers had been in logor.
 One of them died in logor Reka [part of the Jastrebarsko logor complex] on the hands of his older, but my younger brother who lives in Bosnia.
 One of my brothers who was with me in logor, the special one where we'd become croatian janjicari - we wore Ustasha uniforms and were raised like soldiers - he was born in 1927 and at the moment partisans liberated us in 1942, he went to fight with them.
 He was fifteen at the time and children in that age were already soldiers.

+In my childhood memories and from the stories of my elder brothers my mother was a very nice and good woman.
+She loved us, looked over us and raised us in rural living conditions of those times.
+Whenever someone was coming from the municipality - because Turjak was a municipality before the war - they always came to my mother for lunch.
+She was famous housewife in the village.
 I've had aunts from mother's and from father's side.
 My father became an orphan when he was two and his uncle had raised him.
 He [my father] didn't even know of his father nor mother because she immediately remarried when her husband died.
 Her brother had taken my father to live with him.
 He was angry with her because she left the child with relatives and married a widower.
 For my father, my uncle and aunt were his parents.We were the only of the whole Čekić family that lived in Turjak.
 Bigger bloodline of Čekićs is in the neighboring village of Grbavci.
 We lived relatively good.
 When I say ''relatively good'' that means that we, as peasants, had enough food and grains until the next fall and next harvest.
 These kind of people were considered rich, because they didn't have to work for anyone for grans and other food.
 We always had good horses and at least two cows.
 My mother always had to have plenty of milk and cheese for all those children and the workers that worked on the fields...
 At that time everything was done manually, so there were at least twenty workers when the harvest was in process.
 My father had 120 dulums, and that is ten acres and twenty ares of land.
 Horses and cows had to be fed, we also had pigs, and very little sheep due to space.
 I am trying to say that we lived in much better conditions than the other at the time.
 We weren't very rich, but...
 We lived in a part of the village Turjak called Samardžije.
 Our was the only house of Čekic while all the rest were of Samardžija family.
 All those parts of the villages are named after the surnames of families.
 There were only five houses that had horses in Samardžije and they were considered wealthy people.
 The others which held oxes were middle classed, but most didn't have cattle for a field work.
 Prior to the war I went to school and completed two years.

 ...............................................................